JeevaSpektra/Power-Platform-WorkShop/powerApps_Canvas_App_.md

 Task 1: Sign-in to Power Apps web studio

-1. Go to Power Apps and click Sign-in.
-You may also directly navigate to Make Power Apps.
+1. Go to [Power Apps](http://powerapps.microsoft.com/) and click Sign-in.
+You may also directly navigate to [Make Power Apps](http://make.powerapps.com/)

 2. Login to with your training account.

 3. Before creating an app, let’s switch to the correct environment.
 Click the Environment drop-down in the top right of the screen to switch to the new environment.
 (If your environment doesn't show up, try logging out and logging in again)